 Why Would I Put Gravel or Pebbles in My Planter?

 Generally, putting gravel or pebbles in a planter is not necessary.
 The idea behind this has to do with improved drainage, but this has been proven wrong.
-Instead, you can cover the drainage hole with just one rock or use a piece of screen or a coffee filter to prevent the soil from leaching out.
+So instead, you can cover the drainage hole with just one rock or use a piece of screen or a coffee filter to prevent the soil from leaching out.

 What is a Planter Tray Used For?

 Having water that is standing in the soil can cause root rot.
 Trays or saucers catch excess water that drains from pots, preventing leaks across floors and carpets.
 Often, the trays need to be purchased separately, which can add a decorative touch if you fill them with marbles or rocks.
+If you suspect your plant has root rot, this post may be helpful for you.

 Should I Mist My Houseplants?